anmoljhamb/simulate_typing/README.md

-# Simulate Typing Bot 🤖
+# Typing Simulator Bot 🤖

 A Python script that uses a Telegram bot to remotely type out text or code, simulating human keystrokes.
 This is perfect for situations like online coding competitions or workshops where copy-pasting is disabled.